imelia78/library-management-system/README.md

-# 📚 Book Library REST API
+# 📚 Library Management  REST API

 A RESTful web service for managing a book library.
 This application allows users to perform CRUD operations on books, search books by various criteria, and switch between development and production profiles with different database configurations.